department-of-veterans-affairs/caseflow-efolder/README.md

 ## Running Caseflow and Caseflow eFolder at same time

-This assumes neither was started initially and you are spinning up Caseflow then Caseflow eFolder
+This assumes neither was started initially and you are spinning up Caseflow then Caseflow eFolder.
+The `docker-compose-local.yml` file sets the postgresql ports to be same as what Caseflow uses.

 1. Configure Caseflow to use Caseflow eFolder locally
     1. Set [config.use_efolder_locally](https://github.com/department-of-veterans-affairs/caseflow/blob/master/config/environments/development.rb#L70) to true